A NSW Government website

 Registration steps

 Our current courses are full.
-We expect to release another date later in 2024.
+We expect to release more dates during the second half of 2025.

 Part 2 training sessions